Joint SPX-VIX calibration with Gaussian polynomial volatility models: deep pricing with quantization hints: Fast pricing of VIX derivatives via Quantization

 can be computed explicitly for all non-Markovian kernels in this paper for even integer $q$.} {Figure~\ref{fig:Z_T} shows the moment-matching trick results in quantized trajectories being more spread out, and this turns out to speed up convergence in VIX derivative pricing as we will see later.}

-{We stress that such moment matching-trick improves the quality of the quantization considerably, both in terms of VIX future prices and VIX implied volatility smile.} Indeed, as shown on Figure~\ref{Fig:momentmatching1}, quantization without the moment-matching trick is unusable in practice for the fractional kernel with small values of $H$ even with a lot of quantization trajectories $N=100,000$.
-See also \cite[Figure 3]{bonesini2021functional}, where the number of quantized points were pushed as far as $N=1,000,000$ but the approximation is still well-off the correct values due to the extremely slow convergence rate of the quantization of fractional process in the order of $1/(\log N)^{H}$, see \cite{dereich2006high}.
-After moment-matching, we achieve very accurate results with way less quantization points and faster convergence: Figure \ref{Fig:momentmatching2} shows the convergence of VIX pricing using quantization, where $N=200$ seems largely sufficient for pricing and calibrating VIX derivatives!
-(The Monte Carlo benchmark results are obtained using 6 million simulations with antithetic variables, with total time steps of $50$ between $T$ and $T+\Delta$.)
+{We stress that such a moment matching trick improves the quality of the quantization considerably, both in terms of VIX Futures prices and VIX implied volatility smile.} Indeed, as shown in Figure~\ref{Fig:momentmatching1}, quantization without the moment-matching trick is unusable in practice for the fractional kernel with small values of $H$ even with a lot of quantization trajectories $N=100,000$.
+See also \cite[Figure 3]{bonesini2021functional}, where the number of quantized points was pushed as far as $N=1,000,000$ but the approximation is still well off the correct values due to the extremely slow convergence rate of the quantization of fractional process in the order of $1/(\log N)^{H}$, see \cite{dereich2006high}.
+After moment-matching, we achieve very accurate results with way fewer quantization points and faster convergence: Figure \ref{Fig:momentmatching2} shows the convergence of VIX pricing using quantization, where $N=200$ seems largely sufficient for pricing and calibrating VIX derivatives!
+(The Monte Carlo benchmark results are obtained using one million simulations with antithetic variables, with total time steps of $50$ between $T$ and $T+\Delta$.)